When it comes to SHTF survival, it’s sometimes a numbers game. And for preppers and survivalists, numbers can dictate whether you survive or not.

 The biggest reason why we all prep is so that we aren’t caught unawares when SHTF.
 The last thing we want is to be caught with our pants down.

-And if you want to survive a long-term post-SHTF life, then making it through the first 72 hours will tell you if you’re prepared enough for it.
+And if long-term post SHTF survival is the goal, making it through the first 72 hours will tell you if you’re prepared enough for it.